Cruising the River Oder

 Enjoy a walking tour

-Make sure to jump off the ship and enjoy a walking tour of the ports alongside the river, the most impressive being Szczecin and Wroclaw.
-Many aren’t too big, so a walking tour is the perfect way to see the sights.
+Make sure to jump off the ship of your Oder cruise and enjoy a walking tour of the ports alongside the river, the most impressive being Szczecin and Wroclaw.
+Many aren’t too big, so a walking tour is a perfect way to see the sights.

 Explore the Baltic Islands